awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 }
 ```

-Note that in this access policy, there are no permissions to access DynamoDB directly\.
+In this access policy, there are no permissions to access DynamoDB directly\.

-Together with *BobAccessPolicy*, the following *DAXAccessPolicy* would give *BobUserRole* access to the DynamoDB table *Books* even though *BobUserRole* cannot directly access the *Books* table:
+Together with `BobAccessPolicy`, the following `DAXAccessPolicy` gives `BobUserRole` access to the DynamoDB table `Books` even though `BobUserRole` cannot directly access the `Books` table\.

 ```
 {